Chidira: Wine-making area

-Methymneos Winery, owned by Ioannis Lambrou, is located in Chidira.
+Methymneos Winery, owned by Yannis Lambrou, is located in Chidira.
 The winery produces organic wines made exclusively with the Chidiriotiko grape variety of Lesbos.
 The acidic, sulfuric soil of Chidira gives Methymnaeos wines a strong minerality and prevents vine diseases, thus favoring organic farming.
 Methymneos is the first commercial bottled wine in the history of the renowned ancient Lesbian wine.
 Tours to the winery, offered every year in July, August and September by the owner himself, are free of charge.